Greater-London-Authority/ldn-viz-tools/.changeset/dry-flowers-cough.md

 '@ldn-viz/ui': minor
 ---

-add sideabr component with tab icons on the left
+add sidebar component with tab icons on the left